Texas A&M vs. Missouri NCAA Football Odds, Plays and Insights | October 16, 2021

 - Missouri is winless against the spread this year.

-- Missouri's games this season have gone over the total in five out of six opportunities (83.3%).
+- Missouri's games this year have hit the over on five of six set point totals (83.3%).

-- When Missouri puts up more than 16.8 points, it is 0-6 against the spread and 3-3 overall.
+- Missouri is 0-6 against the spread and 3-3 overall when the team records more than 16.8 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.